-LEGAL OPINIONS
+LEGAL OPINION

-The legal opinion of Katten Muchin Rosenman LLP, Chicago, Illinois, Bond Counsel to the City in connection with the issuance of the Tax Exempt Notes, will be delivered to the purchasers of the Tax Exempt Notes.
-The legal opinion of Hurtado, S.C., Wauwatosa, Wisconsin, Bond Counsel to the City in connection with the issuance of the Taxable Notes and Taxable Bonds, will be delivered to the purchasers of the Taxable Notes and Taxable Bonds.
-The drafts of the legal opinions for the Offered Obligations are included herein as Appendix B. Certain legal matters will be passed upon for the City by its City Attorney.
+The legal opinion of Katten Muchin Rosenman LLP, Chicago, Illinois, and Hurtado, S.C., Wauwatosa, Wisconsin, Bond Counsel to the City, will be delivered to the purchasers of the Bonds.
+The draft of the legal opinion for the Bonds are included herein as Appendix B. Certain legal matters will be passed upon for the City by its City Attorney.